Matzikratzi/tdmTools/README.md

 Big endian mixed with little endian is a bit hard.
 See the code in nibbles2pcm.c.

+This file must be looked at in raw mode.

  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1